-In the paper, we will provide an affirmative answer to the above two questions and propose a class of effective bilevel optimization methods based on dynamic Bregman distances.
-Specifically, we use the mirror decent iteration to update the variable $x$ based on the strongly-convex mirror function.
-Our main contributions are summarized as follows: \begin{itemize} \item[1)] We propose a class of effective bilevel optimization methods for nonsmooth bilevel optimization problems based on Bregman distance.
-Moreover, we provides a well-established convergence analysis framework for the proposed bilevel optimization methods. \item[2)] We propose an effective bilevel optimization method based on adaptive Bregman distances (BiO-BreD) for solving deterministic bilevel problem \eqref{eq:1}.
-We prove that the BiO-BreD reaches a lower sample complexity than the best known result (Please see table \ref{tab:1}). \item[3)] We propose an effective bilevel optimization method based on adaptive Bregman distances (SBiO-BreD) for solving stochastic bilevel problem \eqref{eq:2}.
-At the same time, we further propose an accelerated version of SBiO-BreD (ASBiO-BreD) method by using the variance reduced technique of SARAH/SPIDER \citep{nguyen2017sarah,fang2018spider,wang2019spiderboost}.
-Moreover, we prove that the ASBiO-BreD reaches a lower sample complexity than the best known result (Please see table \ref{tab:2}). \end{itemize} \textbf{Note that} our methods can solve the constrained bilevel optimization with nonsmooth regularization but not rely on the constraint set and nonsmooth regularization.
-In the other words, our methods can also solve the unconstrained bilevel optimization without nonsmooth regularization considered in \citep{ghadimi2018approximation,ji2021bilevel}.
-Naturally, our convergence results can apply to both the constrained bilevel optimization with nonsmooth regularization and the unconstrained bilevel optimization without nonsmooth regularization.
+To fill in the gaps, in the paper, we propose a class of efficient bilevel optimization methods with lower computational complexity to solve the bilevel optimization Problems \eqref{eq:1} and \eqref{eq:2}, where the outer subproblem is nonconvex and possibly nonsmooth, and the inner subproblem is strongly convex.
+Specifically, we use the mirror decent iteration to update the variable $x$ based on the Bregman distance.
+Our main contributions are summarized as follows: \begin{itemize} \item[(i)] We propose a class of enhanced bilevel optimization methods based on Bregman distance to solve the nonconvex-strongly-convex bilevel optimization problems.
+Moreover, we provide a comprehensive convergence analysis framework for our proposed methods. \item[(ii)] An efficient bilevel optimization method based on Bregman distances (BiO-BreD) is proposed to solve the deterministic bilevel Problem \eqref{eq:1}.
+We prove that our BiO-BreD achieves a lower sample complexity than the best known results (please see Table \ref{tab:1}). \item[(iii)] We introduce an efficient bilevel optimization method based on adaptive Bregman distances (SBiO-BreD) to solve the stochastic bilevel Problem \eqref{eq:2}.
+Moreover, we design an accelerated version of SBiO-BreD algorithm (ASBiO-BreD) via using the variance reduced technique, which achieves a lower sample complexity than the best known results (please see Table \ref{tab:2}). \end{itemize} \textbf{Note that} our methods can solve the constrained bilevel optimization with nonsmooth regularization but not rely on any form of constraint set and nonsmooth regularization.
+In the other words, our methods can solve the unconstrained bilevel optimization without nonsmooth regularization studied in \cite{ghadimi2018approximation,ji2021bilevel}.
+Naturally, our convergence analysis can be applied to both the constrained bilevel optimization with nonsmooth regularization and the unconstrained bilevel optimization without nonsmooth regularization.